-STEP 2: Using the chart provided in the reproducible handouts for this activity, invite students to listen to a selection of excerpts from Madama Butterfly.
+Using the chart provided in the reproducible handouts for this activity, invite students to listen to a selection of excerpts from Madama Butterfly (Tracks 1 through 8).
 Each of the examples includes a musical element that Puccini uses to illustrate a kind of "local color," either American or Japanese.
-Have students makes notes in the right-hand column on how that musical element is presented, any associations they feel the element possesses, and any opinions on what its meaning might be.
+Challenge students to guess whether each example is meant to evoke American or Japanese musical styles by having them make notes in the right-hand column on how that musical element is presented, any associations they feel the element possesses, and any opinions on what its meaning might be.
 It may be necessary to play each excerpt a few times.